dennislysenko/FlexNetworking/README.md

                 var headers = originalRequestParameters.headers
                 headers["Authorization"] = "Bearer \(token)"

-                // copy the original request from before the token refresh, but add the new token to the headers var retryRequestParameters = originalRequestParameters
+                // copy the original request from before the token refresh,
+                // but add the new token to the headers var retryRequestParameters = originalRequestParameters
                 retryRequestParameters.headers = headers

                 return .makeNewRequest(retryRequestParameters)
-            } catch let e {
+            } catch let error {
-                Log.e(e)
+                Log.e(error)

-                // TODO kick the user back to a login screen
+                // TODO: kick the user back to a login screen

-                throw e // this will raise a request error at the call site.
+                throw error // rethrow to caller
             }
         }
     ],